-Risks Related to our Business Operations and Strategy
+Risks Related to Our Business Operations and Strategy

-We rely on third parties, including through collaborations, to develop and commercialize some of our product candidates.
-Markets in which our collaborators are developing product candidates using our technologies are subject to extensive regulation, and we rely on our collaborators to comply with all applicable laws and regulations.
+We may rely on third parties to develop and commercialize some of our product candidates.
+Markets in which collaborators develop product candidates using our technologies will be subject to extensive regulation, and we may rely on our collaborators to comply with all applicable laws and regulations.

 We have entered, and may in the future enter into collaboration arrangements to develop product candidates enabled by our technologies.
 There can be no guarantee that we can successfully manage these relationships.
-If our collaborators are not able to successfully develop the product candidates enabled by our technologies, none of these enabled product candidates will become commercially available, and we will receive no back-end payments under these arrangements.
-Some of our existing collaborators do not themselves have the resources necessary to commercialize product candidates, and they in turn will need to rely on additional sources of financing or third-party collaborations.
-We may be asked to, or choose to, invest additional funds in these collaborators so that they can execute on their business plans.
-If we fail to invest such additional funds, the collaborator may not have sufficient capital to continue operations.
-In addition, we typically have limited or no control over the amount or timing of resources that any collaborator is able or willing to devote to developing product candidates or collaborative efforts.
+If our collaborators are not able to successfully develop product candidates enabled by our technologies, none of these enabled product candidates will become commercially available, and we will receive no back-end payments under these arrangements.
+We may have limited or no control over the amount or timing of resources that any collaborator is able or willing to devote to developing product candidates or collaborative efforts.
 Any of our collaborators may fail to perform its obligations.
 Our collaborators may breach or terminate their agreements with us or otherwise fail to conduct their collaborative activities successfully and in a timely manner.

 Our technologies are used in product candidates that are subject to extensive regulation by governmental authorities.
-We depend on our collaborators to comply with these laws and regulations with respect to product candidates they produce using our technologies, and we do not independently monitor whether our collaborators comply with applicable laws and regulations.
-If our collaborators fail to comply with applicable laws and regulations, we are subject to substantial financial and operating risks because, in addition to our own compliance, we also depend on our collaborators to produce the end products enabled by our technologies for sale.
+We may depend on our collaborators to comply with these laws and regulations with respect to product candidates they produce using our technologies, and we may not independently monitor whether our collaborators comply with applicable laws and regulations.
+If our collaborators fail to comply with applicable laws and regulations, we may be subject to substantial financial and operating risks because, in addition to our own compliance, we may depend on our collaborators to produce the end products enabled by our technologies for sale.